gordykeene/raspberry-pi-node-red-nixie/README.md

 ### Opening Node-RED

 Once everything is assembled and Node-RED is running, you should be able to open it from a web browser.
 For a default installation, that will be `http://<raspberry-pi-IP-address>:1880/`.
 If that doesn't work, check that you have entered the correct IP address for the Raspberry PI.
-Also, inspect the `setting.js` file and locate the `uiPort` entery.
+Also, inspect the `setting.js` file and locate the `uiPort` entry.
 Either of the following commands should help.
 ```sh
 cat /home/pi/.node-red/settings.js | grep uiPort
 ```